tkidman/shifty/readme.md

 * Shifty tries to distribute AAL shifts evenly by increasing the score for each AAL shift worked.

 ## TODO:
- * handle exceptions gracefully
- * format numbers nicely on staff summary
  * night/morning rule
+ * no warnings for backup shifts
  * show more info when no-one found (no one working, people on leave/neg)
- * no warnings for backup shifts
  * shifty legacy - parse input by column names instead of indexes.
  * Test pug files
  * Show debug log?